Borninsane/sap_assembler/README.md

 You can try writing some assembly language programs using the below mnemonics :)

-nop : no operation
+nop : no operation.
-lda : load accumulator from an 8 bit address sta : store accumulator to 8bit address ldi : load accumulator immidiate with 8bit data addz : add immidiate the data from th address specified after this instructruction. jmp : unconditional jump subz : subtract immidiate the data from the address specified after this instructruction. adi : add immidiate the data specified after this instructruction. subi : subtract immidiate the data from th address specified after this instructruction.
+lda : load accumulator from an 8 bit address. sta : store accumulator to 8bit address. ldi : load accumulator immidiate with 8bit data. addz : add immidiate the data from th address specified after this instructruction. jmp : unconditional jump. subz : subtract immidiate the data from the address specified after this instructruction. adi : add immidiate the data specified after this instructruction. subi : subtract immidiate the data from th address specified after this instructruction.